fidgetech/curriculum/docs/3_c-and-net/0_lessons-1-5-getting-started-with-c/AD-3-0-0-04-installing-and-configuring-mysql.md

 *  Students with Catalina, Big Sur, Monterey or a newer OS **and an Intel chip** should [use this link](https://dev.mysql.com/downloads/file/?id=508095).
 Scroll down and click the _No thanks, just start my download_ link.

 *  Students with Catalina, Big Sur, Monterey or a newer OS **and an M1 chip** should [use this link](https://dev.mysql.com/downloads/file/?id=508094).
 Scroll down and click the _No thanks, just start my download_ link.
+*  Students with Catalina, Big Sur, Monterey or a new OS **and an M2 chip** should [use this link](https://dev.mysql.com/downloads/file/?id=518602).
+Scroll down and click the _No thanks, just start my download_ link.

 Next, follow along with the **Installer** until you reach the **Configuration** page.
 Once you've reached **Configuration**, select or set the following options (use default if not specified):